 YM 298198 hydrochloride

-Non-competitive antagonist with high affinity and selectivity for mGlu1 receptors (Ki = 19 nM); inactive at other mGlu receptor subtypes (mGlu2-7), ionotropic receptors and glutamate transporters (IC50 > 10 μM).
+YM 298198 hydrochloride is a non-competitive antagonist with high affinity and selectivity for mGlu1 receptors (Ki = 19 nM); inactive at other mGlu receptor subtypes (mGlu2-7), ionotropic receptors and glutamate transporters (IC50 > 10 μM).
 Inhibits glutamate-induced IP production more potently than CPCCOEt (IC50 values are 16 nM and 6.3 μM respectively), and is orally active in vivo, demonstrating an antinociceptive effect in hyperalgesic mice.
-Desmethyl derivative (Cat.
-No. 2447) also available.

 Sold with the permission of Astellas Pharma Inc.